Charles H. Gerhardt: World War II

 Gerhardt was one of the European Theater's more controversial commanders.
-His critics held that he was lacking as a military tactician and careless with the lives of his men; often pointing to the astonishingly high casualty rate of the 29th Division, which, from June 6, 1944 to May 8, 1945, suffered over 20,600 men killed, wounded or missing.
+His critics held that he was lacking as a military tactician and careless with the lives of his men; often pointing to the astonishingly high casualty rate of the 29th Division, which, from June 6, 1944, to May 8, 1945, suffered over 20,600 men killed, wounded or missing.
 It was said that Gerhardt actually commanded three divisions: one on the field of battle, one in the hospital and one in the cemetery.
 He was also considered somewhat loose morally, as evidenced by a house of prostitution he established for his men near Rennes, France, which Lieutenant General Omar Bradley, the U.S. 12th Army Group commander, did not approve of and ordered closed.
 It was only open for five hours.
 Gerhardt personally approved the sign, which read, "Blue and Gray Corral; Riding Lessons 100 Francs."
 Blue and Gray was the nickname of the division which consisted of men from both sides of the Mason-Dixon Line.
 Gerhardt usually walked the line between approval and disapproval with his superior officers.
 After the war, he was demoted to colonel for reasons thought to be a combination of the 29th Division's high casualty rate and his moral lapses.

 Postwar

 Following the war Gerhardt served as the United States Defense Attaché to Brazil and in a post at Fort Meade, Maryland.
-He reattained the rank of brigadier general and was able to retire at his highest held rank of major general.
+He was able to retire at his highest held rank of major general in 1952.

-He died on October 9, 1976 at the age of 81 and is buried at Arlington National Cemetery.
+He died on October 9, 1976, in Winter Park, Florida, at the age of 81 and is buried at Arlington National Cemetery.